hacker1db/Dotfiles/README.md

 # Dotfiles
  ---- hacker1db Modified dot files!
-# I have an edits branch for things I am working on am considering adding to my workflow!
+# I have an edits branch for things I am working on and considering adding to my workflow!

     These dot files are from @nicknisi
 Copy and paste the following to Install my modified dotfiles I use solarzied Theme personally its easier on the eyes if you dont like it you can switch it